 The Institute of Design and Fine Arts, part of the University of Applied Sciences, is located in Lahti.
 The institute often cooperates with design orientated companies, as in this case with the EcoDesign Exhibition and Finnish Fair Corporation.
 With its intimate atmosphere, the Institute offers an ideal backdrop which encourages spontaneous, self-motivated involvement among our students.
 Being surrounded by talented students who generate creative energy, we inspire one another.
 The purpose of the Institute is to facilitate the students` development, so they are equipped for professional tasks.

-The team of students are studying furniture and spatial design in the third, second and first year studies.
-The responsible students are Julianna Nevari (the interior design), Miska Kuntsi (the furniture and lighting design), Ville Lindstöm (wood techniques), Onni Aho, Feodor Mayof and Esko Ihalainen assistance in the wood and metal workshop.
+The responsible students were Julianna Nevari (the interior design), Miska Kuntsi (the furniture and lighting design), Ville Lindstöm (wood techniques), Onni Aho, Feodor Mayof and Esko Ihalainen assistance in the wood and metal workshop.